 Hit the Brooklyn Academy of Music's annual block party will be held indoors this year due to expected rain.
 A DJ spins spooky tunes as kids make Halloween crafts, play carnival games, chomp on candy, romp in a bouncy house, and show off their outfits in a costume contest.
 FREE.
 Once it wraps up at 7pm, head 10 blocks east to Clinton Avenue to trick-or-treat door-to-door.

 Best Halloween Day Trips

 Thousands of hand-carved pumpkins make up a jaw-dropping display.
 Photo courtesy of the The Great Jack O'Lantern Blaze

 The Great Jack O'Lantern Blaze — Croton-on-Hudson, Westchester County

 Select evenings through Saturday, November 30

-For more than 30 nights in September, October and November, families can marvel at more than 7,000 hand-carved, illuminated jack o' lanterns displayed all over the 18th-century grounds of Van Cortlandt Manor.
+For nearly 50 nights in September, October, and November, families can marvel at more than 7,000 hand-carved, illuminated jack o' lanterns displayed all over the 18th-century grounds of Van Cortlandt Manor.
 In addition to traditional pumpkin heads, there are dinosaurs, snakes, giant spider webs, the Headless Horseman, and a menagerie of life-sized animals, all cleverly assembled from carved pumpkins.
 Eerie sound effects and mood lighting enhance the experience.
 Check out our in-depth review of the Great Jack O'Lantern Blaze from past (repeat) visits by Mommy Poppins staff.
 Tickets for popular times are already selling out, so get yours soon if you want to go.

 Rise of the Jack O'Lanterns — Long Island and Governors Island